JoyBoyCr7/projectpt2/Readme.md

 ### Difficulties
-The balldontlie API doesnt have up to date data on older retired player or players that are not popular.
+The balldontlie API doesnt have up to date data on older retired players or players that are not popular.
 So at times, older players wont have data on thier physical attributes.